Areas of Research

 Candidates may submit work(s) done in collaboration with others in support of the candidature, but such work shall be accompanied by a statement signed by each collaborator indicating the nature and amount of the work done by the candidate.

 The published work submitted for the degree must constitute a corpus of publication or professional reports tending towards a coherent thesis, rather than a series of disconnected publications.
-Candidates must be either a graduate of the University of Wales within the last six years or a member of staff for a least three years (please contact the Postgraduate Research Office for further details on this programme).
+Candidates must be either a graduate of the University of Wales within the last six years or a member of staff for a least three years (please contact the Academic Office (Postgraduate Research) for further details on this programme).

 The minimum and maximum periods of supervised study from the date of initial registration are as follows: